Lucas04-nhr/HUST-China_2024/wiki/education.md

 To help children better understand how synthetic biology can solve life's problems, we have designed an interactive mini game, as shown in Figure 1.
 In this session, the children are divided into teams, and each team faces a specific problem, such as "how to solve the power shortage in the city" or "how to reduce plastic pollution".
 Each team had to apply the basic thinking of synthetic biology, imagining that some kind of microbe or organism could be engineered to solve this problem.
 Through this interactive discussion and brainstorming, the children come to understand the concept of "design" in synthetic biology, realizing that by reprogramming the genes of organisms, they can be given new functions, like "programming" life.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/education/education-01.jpg" alt="Game Poster" caption="Figure 1.
-"Let's Protect the Earth with Synthetic Biology!"
-Game Poster" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/education/education-01.jpg" alt="Game Poster" caption="Figure 1. \"Let's Protect the Earth with Synthetic Biology!\" Game Poster" %}

 #### Hands-on Session: Create Your Own "Synthetic Organism"